arjunmalik/mobx/README.md

 Application State
 ------------------
-1. You define the state of your application anywhere in your app by the @observable decorator or the observable function, what it means to the mobx is that this state can produce a reaction in future with the help of any action.
+1. You define the state of your application anywhere in your app by the @observable decorator or the observable function, what it means to the mobx is that this state can produce a reaction in future, with the help of any action.
 2. Only action should and will change this state.
 3. This state is mutable on the contrary to Redux, which means anything that is immutable like the JS primitives, should be boxed using mobx utils.
 4. Other DataStructures like array and map should also be boxed inside mobx observables, they will behave like array and map, but will not be your usual JS array/map.